Wesbest/KubernetesForEveryone/README.md

 &nbsp;
 ### The End
 Well that's about it.
-You have learnt how to set up your own namespace.
-In this namespace you have set up a pod with 3 containers.
-Later we have scaled this amount down to 2.
-After that you have set up your own loadbalancer.
-Kubernetes automatically detected to which pod it needs to be connected.
-At last we have updated the version of the images the containers were running.
-In case you have questions, please feel free to ask.
+Raise your hand if you have questions!